 Polystyrene #6 : Used for completely disposable products that can only be recycled once (Packing & Shipping Material)

-How To Spot Good Grade Amish Poly Outdoor Furniture
+How Do You Spot Good Grade Amish Poly Outdoor Furniture?

-Now that you have a better understanding of how poly plastic wood is made, one major thing to look for when buying Amish poly wood lawn furniture is to check for major imperfections in the finish of the poly plastics.
-On some rare occasions you will see a piece of poly plastics that did not form correctly.
+Now that you have a better understanding of how poly plastic wood is made, one major thing to look for when buying Amish poly wood lawn furniture is to check for significant imperfections in the finish of the poly plastics.
+On some rare occasions, you will see a piece of poly plastic that did not form correctly.
 In the forming process, the poly wood pellets are heated and pressed into extremely long boards.
-The boards are sent through a cooling tank that sprays the new plastic boards with high pressure water.
-The High pressure water spray is what gives poly wood its genuine, look of wood grain.
-Also, the use of high pressure water spray is what cools the plastic, so it gains it rigid toughness.
-But, keep in mind the next time you buy Amish poly wood outdoor furniture.
-IF, the cooling water jets have become clogged in the cooling process or the CNC machines that cut and shape the new poly boards had a dulled tool bit.
-The poly wood can have major imperfections in the finished boards, it just want look like real wood!!!
+Then, the boards are sent through a cooling tank that sprays the new plastic boards with high-pressure water.
+The High-pressure water spray gives poly wood its wood grain look.
+Also, the use of high-pressure water spray is what cools the plastic, so it gains its rigid toughness.
+Remember, when buying Amish poly wood outdoor furniture, if the cooling water jets clog during the cooling process or the CNC machines that cut and shape the boards have dull tool bits, the poly wood could have significant imperfections in the finished boards.
+Poly wood looks like natural wood!!!

-This is where the Amish in their belief of building good quality furniture shines through.
+The Amish believe the quality of their work should always shine through.
 Just like the traditional wood products the Amish woodworkers construct.
-The Amish woodworkers carefully hand check the new poly wood lumber before assembling any outdoor furniture.
-This is what makes the Amish constructed poly furniture better than most.
-IF there is any imperfections in the new poly boards, it is common place for the Amish woodworkers to turn the imperfections downward or completely discard the piece, to keep the parts of the new furniture that is visible to the eye, looking its best.
-I would think you might be hard pressed to find this type of careful inspections of the boards on any of the cheaper poly wood furniture found at many major box stores.
+The Amish woodworkers carefully check the new poly wood lumber by hand before assembling any outdoor furniture.
+Doing this makes the Amish-constructed poly furniture better than most.
+Suppose there are any imperfections in the new poly boards.
+In that case, it is common for the Amish woodworkers to turn the imperfections downward or completely discard the piece, to keep the visible parts of the new furniture looking its best.
+You might need help finding this careful inspection of the boards on any of the cheaper poly wood furniture found at many major box stores.

 - Amish Poly wood furniture does not have to be painted.